ChrisPritchard/Xelmish/README.md

 ## Samples description

+Under /samples, there are numerous projects that use Elmish and Xelmish.
+These are described below, in their order of complexity.

+### 1. Simple-Counter

+The 'hello world' of Elmish, this sample should be almost identical (except for the Xelmish view) to other counters in other Elmish-* projects

+### 2. Sub-Model

+An app with two sub components, each containing a counter and a clock.
+Pretty similar to other samples in Elmish projects, but with Xelmish views

+### 3. Tetris-Clone

+The game tetris, implemented using several elmish components for screens, with a relatively simple Xelmish view.
+Much more involved than prior samples, but still simple enough to follow easily I hope.

 ## History and Reasoning

 Xelmish has been built for the **[2019 F# Applied Competition](http://foundation.fsharp.org/applied_fsharp_challenge)**, but also as a replacement architecture for my prior [fsharp-gamecore](https://github.com/ChrisPritchard/fsharp-gamecore) experimental engine.